 - 10.1.1 Insurance Plan: Medical insurance will be made available for regular full-time employees through the New York State Teamsters Council Health and Hospital Select Plan in accordance with the fund participation agreement.
 The effective date of coverage will begin in accordance with the rules and procedures established by the plan.
-In no event shall the Village be required or obligated to pay or reimburse an employee or the employee's spouse or other dependent for any portion of any medical or dental bill or other expense not covered or reimbursed by the plan. - 10.1.2 Premium Payment (2005): Effective January 1, 2005, the Village will contribute \$681.63 per month for composite coverage. - 10.1.3 Premium Payment (2006): Effective January 1, 2006, the Village will contribute \$756.60 per month for composite coverage.
+In no event shall the Village be required or obligated to pay or reimburse an employee or the employee's spouse or other dependent for any portion of any medical or dental bill or other expense not covered or reimbursed by the plan. - 10.1.2 Premium Payment: The Village will pay the published premium rates for composite coverage.